Voter ID

 What happens when you go to vote without an ID

-If you are a registered voter but do not present a valid ID at the polling place, you may cast a provisional ballot.
-In order for your ballot to count, you must present an acceptable form of ID to the county clerk or an election officer by the close of business on the Monday after the election.
+In order for your ballot to count, you must present an acceptable form of ID to your county clerk or an election officer by the close of business on the Monday after the election.

 Trans and Non-Binary Voters